Motoei Shinzawa

 Motoei Shinzawa (新沢 基栄, Shinzawa Motoei) is a Japanese manga artist born June 10, 1958, in Kashiwazaki, Niigata Prefecture, Japan.

-His debut manga was Sannen Kimen-gumi, published in Weekly Shōnen Jump beginning in 1980.
-After Sannen ended in 1982, he began publishing Highschool!
-Kimen-gumi, also in Weekly Shōnen Jump, until 1987.
+His debut manga was Sannen Kimengumi, published in Weekly Shōnen Jump beginning in 1980.
+After Sannen ended in 1982, he began publishing High School!
+Kimengumi, also in Weekly Shōnen Jump, until 1987.
 Highschool was a smash hit, and an animated version was begun in 1985, running for two years on Fuji TV, along with a movie in 1986 and two video games.
 His next manga series was I'm Shitataka (僕はしたたか君, Boku wa Shitataka-kun), which ran from 1988 through 1990.
 After Shitataka, Shinzawa took a break from publishing manga until 2001, when his current series, Flash!
-Kimen-gumi began.
+Kimengumi began.

 Reception

 Shinzawa's High School!
 Kimengumi has been called "the funniest manga I have ever read" by Michael Gombos, director of Asian marketing for Dark Horse.